rahul-gharat/dronahq-docs/docs/self-hosted-deployment/environment-variables.md

 ## File Repository

+DronaHQ needs file storage to store files uploaded from apps and resources used in application.
+Also, when you publish your application, DronaHQ upload compressed files for youe application version and serve it from same repository.

 #### `FILE_UPLOAD_TYPE`

-DronaHQ supports two options for storing your files.
+DronaHQ supports following options for storing your files.

 - `repository`: Use in-built 'Local file repository'
 - `aws`: Use AWS S3 as a file storage